oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ### Configure a Login Action

-Besides the user-roles assignment just explained, the authentication flow must be customized to add the roles and the username to the custom token claims expected by JHipster applications.
+Besides the roles assignment just explained, the authentication flow must be customized to add the roles and the username to the custom token claims expected by JHipster applications.
 The way to accomplish this task with Auth0 is by adding a Login Action.

 First [configure the editor](https://github.com/auth0/auth0-cli#customization) to use in the environment: